Contact Hypothesis theory explained

 The background to the contact hypothesis

-In 1954, Allport published his first hypothesis concerning intergroup contact.
+In 1954, Allport published his first hypothesis concerning intergroup contact in the journal of personality and social psychology.
 The main premise of his article stated that intergroup contact was one of the most effective ways to reduce prejudice between groups.

 The term “prejudice” is used to refer to a preconceived, negative view of another person, based on perceived qualities such as political affiliation, skin colour, faith, gender, disability, religion, sexuality, language, height, education, and more.